Evacuation for persons with reduced mobility

 - Proceed to the nearest, identified emergency stairwells; do not use elevators or escalators.

-- Await the assistance from emergency responders, Security or other volunteers.
+- Await the assistance from emergency responders, Campus Safety or other volunteers.

-- Call Security at 514-848-3717 or use an emergency phone or red, firefighter phone located next to the emergency stairwell to alert Security to your location; someone will be sent to your location.
+- Call Campus Safety and Prevention Services at 514-848-3717 or use an emergency phone or red, firefighter phone located next to the emergency stairwell to alert Campus Safety to your location; someone will be sent to your location.

 - In the presence of smoke or other danger, move inside the stairwell, ensure the door is closed behind you.